Anrat-dev/valorant-stats-master/README.md

 * ```run_agents.py``` - File that uses Pyspark to create a Random Forest classifier for agent data.
 It classifies the Win rate into 3 categories [low(<30%), average(30%-70%), high(>70%)].
 This python script creates a spark session and then creates a Random Forest using RandomForestClassifier from pyspark.ml.classification

 * ```run_weapons.py``` - File that uses Pyspark to create a Random Forest classifier for weapon data.
 It classifies the Damage done per round into 3 categories [low(<100), average(100-120) and high(>120)].
 This python script creates a spark session and then creates a Random Forest using RandomForestClassifier from pyspark.ml.classification

+* ```AgentsModel.py``` - File that uses Scikit-learn library to utilize its random forest classifier for agent data.
+This classifies the Win rate into 3 categories [low(<30%), average(30%-70%), high(>70%)].
+The whole file can be opened as a .pynb file (Jupyter Notebook) and the code cells can be run sequentially.

+* ```weaponsModel.py``` - File that uses Scikit-learn library to utilize its random forest classifier for agent data.
+This classifies the Damage done per round into 3 categories [low(<100), average(100-120) and high(>120)].
+The whole file can be opened as a .pynb file (Jupyter Notebook) and the code cells can be run sequentially.

 ## Folders (Data)